All options have been considered, including

 This is what a newly refurbished peal and bell frame can look like, courtesy of St Mary Magdalene church in Taunton, for which 15 new bells were cast in 2016.

-What’s more, the current bells have never been tuned as a harmonious set!
+What’s more, the current bells had never been tuned as a harmonious set!
 Think of it as owning a musical instrument but keeping it out of tune.
 The new ones will be tuned properly.
 They will sound just as you remember them – but sweeter.

 It’s important too that we secure the future of our bell-ringers!
 New lighter bells will allow older ringers to carry on for longer, and we can continue to attract and train youngsters of 9 or 10 upwards, who can ring the lighter bells with ease.